borg286/sevtech/README.md

 * If you have a problem in finding caves on bottom of beneath while searching for black quartz just dig down below y=20 and do the normal branch mining.
 You can save some digging if you use your dowsing rod to target your branch mining.

+* In age 2 you'll have access to the Astral Sorcery Cave Illuminator (doesn’t require anything more than the luminous crafting table and some resources).
+It places light source with some radius, which don’t go away if the illuminator gets moved.

 ## Better With Mods

 * Before we get into Astral Sorcery we need a BetterWithMods Saw to get the bark off of Mulberry wood.
 Here is what a Mulberry tree looks like: